 This capacity for joyous mental activity will often be powerfully expressed via the written or spoken word.
 Novelist Jane Austen and rapper Jay Z are both Sagittarius/Libras who can “hold groups of people spellbound for hours” with nothing but their words.
 Jay Z is best known for the saying, “I got 99 problems but a bitch ain’t one”.
 Swap out the word “bitch” for the word “husband” and that’s a pretty good approximation of what Jane Austen is known for rapping about.

 At first you might not think a black rapper like Jay Z and a white novelist like Jane Austen would have too much in common other than being skilled with words but look a bit deeper.
 Most of Jay Z’s early rap songs were stories (Sagittarius) about how balance of power (Libra) issues are experienced when you’re a young black man in 20th century America.
 Most of Jane Austen’s early novels were stories (Sagittarius) about how balance of power (Libra) issues are experienced when you’re a young white women in 19th century America.
 The two experiences are not entirely different.
-After all, marriage was to many 19th century white women what hustling drugs is to many 20th century black men: an economic necessity that doubled as an open air prison camp.
+After all, marriage was to a number of 19th century white women what hustling drugs has been to a number of 20th century black men: an economic necessity that doubled as an open air prison camp.

 Speaking of the unfairness of social institutions doubling as open air prison camps, astrologer Bill Tierney writes of this pairing’s capacity to crusade (Sagittarius) for justice (Libra):

 Sagittarius likes to take up sweeping, global causes and do battles against the biased policies of the powers-that-be, while Libra will defend the weaker and those unjustly treated by others.
 This pairing is as concerned about the rights of individuals as it is the right of community.
 (Source)